-Each year, Mental Health America recognizes outstanding work in the field by its affiliates, young people, the media, and adult mental health consumers through seven national awards.
+Each year, at the Mental Health America Conference, we recognize outstanding work in the field by its affiliates, young people, the media, and adult mental health consumers through eight national awards.

 Clifford W. Beers Award

 Mental Health America’s highest award is given in honor of Clifford W. Beers, the founder of Mental Health America and the country’s volunteer mental health advocacy movement.
 Created in 1976, the Clifford W. Beers Award has been presented annually to a consumer of mental health and/or substance abuse services who best reflects the example set by Beers in his efforts to improve conditions for and attitudes toward people with mental illnesses.

 To be eligible for the Clifford W. Beers Award, the nominee must be or have been a consumer of mental health and/or substance use disorder services.
 Nominees must achieve the following criteria: